-Our structure allows us to monitor our Private Company Partners as discussed above, without needing to be involved in their day-today business decisions.
+Our structure allows us to monitor our Private Company Partners, without needing to be involved in their day-to-day business decisions.
 We believe business decisions are best made by the people who have built the successful companies that we have financed.
-Through us, such private companies are able to access ongoing capital, remain private and maintain direct control of the common voting equity the owners have in the business.
+Through us, such private companies are able to access ongoing capital, remain private and maintain direct control of the common voting equity.

 At the same time, we derive diversified priority-monthly cash returns from businesses that have displayed an ability to be profitable in varying economic environments.
-By supporting management teams that remain fully motivated by their ownership position to run their business profitably, our security holders are able to receive stable monthly dividends based on distributions received by us from our Private Company Partners, which are set twelve months in advance.
+By supporting management teams that remain fully motivated through their ownership position to run their business profitably, our security holders are able to receive stable monthly dividends based on distributions received by us from our Private Company Partners.

 In addition, our philosophy is to partner with our Private Company Partners for as long as required by the Private Company Partner.
 We do not force an exit strategy upon the owners at any time.
-This allows the owners to focus on the long-term, rather than shortterm goals that are not in the company's best interest.
-A financing by Alaris does not prevent the private company from undertaking a future sale of such company if desired, provided that our prior consent is obtained and provided that a minimum period of time has passed (typically three years).
+This allows the owners to focus on the long-term, rather than short-term goals that are not in the company's best interest.
+A financing by Alaris does not prevent the private company from undertaking a future sale of such company if desired, provided that our prior consent is obtained and/or our interests are repurchased at the applicable repurchase price.

 The result for our investors is a revenue stream that is intended to have predictability and low volatility due to the "top line" royalty nature of our distributions from our Private Company Partners.
 Visibility is also created because of the twelve month pre-set payments we receive.
-Our structure gives us the ability to pay out the vast majority of our net cash from operating activities in the form of tax effective eligible dividends, thus providing our investors with an attractive yet conservative yield.
+Our structure gives us the ability to pay out the vast majority of our net cash from operating activities in the form of tax effective eligible dividends, thus providing our investors with a steady source of monthly income.